Conductors and soloists

 Jonathan Cohen

 ConductorJonathan Cohen has forged a remarkable career as a conductor, cellist and keyboardist.
 Well known for his passion and commitment to chamber music Jonathan is equally at home in such diverse activities as baroque opera and the classical symphonic repertoire.
-He is Artistic Director of Arcangelo, Music Director of Les Violons du Roy, Artistic Director of Tetbury Festival and Artistic Partner of St Paul Chamber Orchestra.
-From the 2023-2024 season, he will be the Artistic Director of the Handel and Haydn Society.
+He is the new Artistic Director of the Handel and Haydn Society, in addition to continuing as Artistic Director of Arcangelo, Music Director of Les Violons du Roy and Artistic Director of Tetbury Festival.

 Benjamin Raymond